Bacteria . . .

 Are We Infested By Aliens?

 You might feel better to know that the microbes within us are smaller than human cells.
-By numbers, we are 90% non-human.
-By weight we are only 0.5% non-human.
+By percentages, we are about 90% non-human; by weight, we are only 0.5% non-human.
 So you don’t need to expect to see a Vulcan or a Klingon looking back at you from the mirror just yet.

 As it turns out, bacteria got a bad rap.
-When doctors discovered that bacteria are the cause of some serious infections, they jumped to the conclusion that all bacteria are bad.
-But that turns out to be true.
+Early in our history, when doctors discovered that bacteria are the cause of some serious infections, they jumped to the conclusion that all bacteria are bad.
+But that turns out not to be true.
 We humans are utterly dependent on the microbes that live on us and within us.
-They enable us to digest food, they strengthen our immune system, they even turn genes on and off.
+They enable us to digest food, strengthen our immune system; they even turn genes on and off.
 Without them, we would die.

 End Discrimination Against Bacteria!!

-Join me in proclaiming that it is TIME TO END DISCRIMINATION AGAINST BACTERIA NOW!!
+Join me in proclaiming that it is time to end discimination against bacteria now!